Cedar-81/kitsbyodyss/README.md

 # Kits By Odyss

-Kits By Odyss is a modern travel sharing web experience that helps users beautifully organize their travel experiance into a reusable shareable kit for others who wants to embark on the same journey.
-The focuses on for main pillars combining kit overview, food, accomodation and transport logistics into one smooth interface.
+Kits By Odyss is a modern travel sharing web platform that helps users beautifully organise their travel experience into a reusable, shareable kit for others who want to embark on the same journey.
+It focuses on four main pillars, combining kit overview, food, accommodation, and transport logistics into one smooth interface.

 ## Project Overview